awsdocs/aws-transfer-user-guide/doc_source/limitations-workflow.md

 + The maximum number of steps in a workflow is 8\.
 + The maximum number of tags per workflow is 50\.
 + The new executions refill rate per workflow is one per second\.
++ If you remove a workflow from a server, and replace it with a new one, you need to wait approximately 10 minutes before executing the new workflow\.
+The Transfer Family server caches the workflow details, and it takes 10 minutes for the server to refresh its cache\.